What Is a Concentration at an American College?

 Many university programs list concentration options on their department websites, along with prerequisite courses.
 These required classes are key to helping you develop specific skill sets and knowledge to excel in the field you have chosen.
 Use these prerequisites in your academic plan to choose the subjects you need to study to work toward your intended concentration.
 If you start during your undergraduate studies, you may be able to plan out your entire academic journey all the way to your masters.

-Keep in mind some US universities and colleges may use ‘concentrations’ as a term to refer to majors, while other American colleges refer to concentrations as specific focuses within a major.
+Keep in mind some US universities and colleges may use ‘concentrations’ as a term to refer to majors, while other American colleges refer to them as specific focuses within a major.
 If you are not sure about what the terms mean, reach out to your Shorelight advisor and the enrollment officer of the university you are applying to for clarification.

 What Are the Benefits of a Concentration?